thunderbird/autoconfig/README.md

+# Mozilla Thunderbird ISPDB for Autoconfig

-ISPDB - Generic database of mail server configuration
+Generic database of mail server configuration

 It contains the server names and configuation for almost all large ISPs in the world.
 Most ISPs with a user base of more than 0.1% are included here.